4 Mistakes To Avoid When Going to Urgent Care

 Need to find urgent care near you?
 Solv can help you find urgent care clinics in any zip code, and even help you make an appointment at some of our affiliated clinics.

-What is the primary purpose of urgent care clinics?
+What types of conditions are suitable for urgent care clinics?

 Are all urgent care clinics the same?